MethodAtlas

 Journal of Financial EconomicsDOI: 10.1016/j.jfineco.2022.01.004

-Baker, Larcker, and Wang demonstrated that the staggered DID problems identified in the econometrics literature are empirically relevant in finance research.
-They re-analyzed prominent finance studies and showed that results can change substantially when using robust estimators.
+Baker, Larcker, and Wang demonstrate that the staggered DID problems identified in the econometrics literature are empirically relevant in finance research.
+They re-analyzed prominent finance studies and show that results can change substantially when using robust estimators.

 Deshpande, M., & Li, Y. (2019).
 Who Is Screened Out?
 Application Costs and the Targeting of Disability Programs.